 When you apply for an auto loan, lenders will perform a credit check on you.
 Your credit affects whether or not you’ll be approved for the loan, and the interest rate for the loan.
 The interest rate and terms of the loan have a major impact on how much you will end up paying overall, so it’s important that you know where your credit stands before you apply for an auto loan.
 When you apply, lenders will look at the following components of your credit file.

 Before they approve you for a loan, lenders want to be sure that you have a history of making payments in full and on time.
-This is a reflection on whether or not you’ll make your auto loan payments on time.
-If you have a history of late payments, it may be more difficult for you to get a loan.
+This is a reflection of whether or not you’ll make timely payments on the loan.
+If you have a history of late payments, it may be more difficult for you to get approved for a loan.

 Status of Accounts

 Your credit report also lists the status of each of your open accounts.
 If one or more of your accounts is late or in default, it can signal to a lender that you may be experiencing financial hardship and won’t be able to make timely payments on a new line of credit.